-- Jack organizes relevant persons to evaluate the necessity, feasibility, risks, and implementation details of the requirement based on the development specifications.
-Jack sets the status of the requirement to Reviewing.
+- Jack_PD organizes relevant persons to evaluate the necessity, feasibility, risks, and implementation details of the requirement based on the development specifications for the requirement phase.
+Meanwhile, Jack_PD sets the status of the requirement to Reviewing.

 - If the team has sufficient staff, we recommend that you do not assign a tester to serve as a developer or designer at the same time.

-- The person who submits the requirement must be specified as the owner of the Acceptance Check phase.
+- The person who creates and submits the requirement must be specified as the owner of the Acceptance Check phase.

-- If the expected publishing date specified by Sales_01 is unrealistic, Jack changes the publishing date to that agreed by both parties.
+- If the expected publishing date is unrealistic, Jack_PD changes the publishing date to a date that is agreed by both parties.

-- Jack uploads the reviewed requirement document as a reference for owners of the subsequent phases.
+- Jack_PD uploads the reviewed product document to the Review phase as a reference for owners of the subsequent phases.

-- According to the requirement document, Alice explores, analyzes, and designs data required to implement the requirement based on the development specifications for the Design phase.
-Meanwhile, Alice changes the status of the requirement to Designing to advance the progress.
+- Based on the document that is generated in the Review phase, Alice_DEV performs data exploration and designs based on the development specifications for the Design phase.
+Meanwhile, Alice_DEV changes the status of the requirement to Designing to advance the progress.

-- After completing the design, Alice uploads the data exploration report, extract-transform-load (ETL) document, and scheduling design document, and changes the status of the requirement to To Be Developed.
+- After the designs are completed, Alice_DEV uploads the data exploration report, extract-transform-load (ETL) document, and scheduling design document to the Design phase.
+Then, Alice_DEV changes the status of the requirement to To Be Developed.

 - Develop the code.

-- According to the documents generated in the Design phase, Rose develops nodes in DataWorks based on the code development specifications.
-Meanwhile, Rose changes the status of the requirement to Developing to advance the progress.
+- Based on the documents that are generated in the Design phase, Rose_DEV develops nodes in DataWorks based on the specifications for code development.
+Meanwhile, Rose_DEV changes the status of the requirement to Developing to advance the progress.

-- In the Select Associated Nodes dialog box, Rose selects required nodes from DataStudio or experiments from Machine
+- In the Select Associated Nodes dialog box, Rose_DEV selects required nodes from DataStudio or experiments from Machine

-Learning Platform for AI (PAI), and then clicks OK.
+Learning Platform for AI (PAI) and clicks OK.

-On the Requirements Management page, Rose verifies that all the required nodes are associated with the requirement.
-Requirements Management automatically calculates the overall deployment progress based on the status of the associated nodes and displays the progress as a percentage.
-The percentage reaches 100% when all nodes are deployed.
+Rose_DEV returns to the Requirements Management page to verify that all the required nodes are associated with the requirement.
+Requirements Management automatically calculates the overall deployment progress based on the status of the nodes and displays the progress as a percentage.
+The percentage reaches 100% when all of the nodes are deployed.